 It’s a good vodka but probably best suited to a spicy drink, such as a Canadian Caesar with tomato juice, pepper, tabasco, clam juice, Worcestershire and other goodies.

 The blueberry vodka, made from wheat, has just a touch of blueberry to it and goes down easy, while the gin has a wonderful juniper snap.

 The wines of PEI are starting to come into their own, particularly the whites.

-The island is known as one of the best golf vacation spots in Canada, with lovely seaside courses and great designs.
+Prince Edward Island golf courses are fantastic and the island known as one of the best golf vacation spots in Canada, with lovely seaside courses and great designs.

-The Anne of Green Gables course was given a great facelift a few years ago by Thomas McBroom, one of North America’s best golf course architects/designers.
-It’s a beauty.
+The Anne of Green Gables course was given a great face lift a few years ago by Thomas McBroom, one of North America’s best golf course architects/designers.